How to Achieve the Capacity of Asymmetric Channels: Introduction

-{\bf Symmetric Channel Coding: A Review.} Let $W$ be a symmetric binary-input, discrete memoryless channel (B-DMC) and denote by $I(W)$ its capacity.
-Two relatively recent schemes that are capable of achieving the capacity for this class of channels are polar codes \cite{Ari09} and spatially coupled codes \cite{KRU13}.
+Let $W$ be a symmetric binary-input, discrete memoryless channel (B-DMC) and denote by $C(W)$ its capacity.
+Two schemes that are capable of achieving the capacity for this class of channels are polar codes \cite{Ari09} and spatially coupled codes \cite{KRU13}.

-Polar codes are closely related to Reed-Muller (RM) codes, since, in both cases, the rows of the generator matrix of a code of block length $n =2^m$ are chosen from the rows of the matrix $G_n = \left[ \right]^{\otimes m}$, where $\otimes$ denotes the Kronecker product.
+Polar codes are closely related to Reed-Muller (RM) codes, as, in both cases, the rows of the generator matrix of a code of block length $n =2^m$ are chosen from the rows of the matrix $G_n = \left[ \right]^{\otimes m}$, where $\otimes$ denotes the Kronecker product.
 The crucial difference between polar and RM codes lies in the choice of the rows.
-The RM rule always consists in picking the rows of largest Hamming weight, while the polar rule depends on the channel.
-To explain how this last rule works, let us recall that polar codes are decoded with a successive cancellation (SC) algorithm which makes decisions on the bits one-by-one in a pre-chosen order.
+The RM rule consists in choosing the rows with the largest Hamming weights, whereas the polar rule depends on the channel.
+To explain how this last rule works, let us recall that polar codes are decoded with a successive cancellation (SC) algorithm that makes decisions on the bits one-by-one in a pre-chosen order.
 In particular, in order to decode the $i$-th bit, the algorithm uses the values of all the previous $i-1$ decisions.
-Therefore, the polar rule aims at choosing the rows of $G_n$ which correspond to the synthetic channels which are the most reliable when decoded in this successive manner.
-The complexity of encoding and decoding scales as $O(n \log n)$.
-If we fix a rate $R<I(W)$ and let $n\to \infty$, then the error probability $P_e$ scales as $O(2^{-\sqrt{n}})$ \cite{ArT09}.
-If we fix any error probability $P_e$ and we let $n\to \infty$, then the gap to capacity $I(W)-R$ scales as $O(n^{-1/\mu})$.
-The scaling exponent $\mu$ is lower bounded by $3.579$ and upper bounded by $5.77$ \cite{HAU14, GB13}.
-It is conjectured that the lower bound on $\mu$ can be increased up to $3.627$, which is the value for the binary erasure channel (BEC).
+Therefore, the polar rule chooses the rows of $G_n$ that correspond to the most reliable synthetic channels when decoded in this successive manner.
+A rule that interpolates between the polar and the RM one is proposed in \cite{mondelli-polarRM}, in order to improve the finite-length performance.

+The complexity of encoding and decoding of polar codes scales as $O(n \log n)$ \cite{Ari09}.
+The code construction can be performed with complexity $\Theta(n)$ \cite{TV13con, RHTT}.
+Furthermore, by taking advantage of the partial order between the synthetic channels, it is possible to construct a polar code by computing the reliability of a sublinear fraction of the synthetic channels \cite{MHU17subl}.
+If a rate $R<C(W)$ is fixed and $n$ goes to $\infty$, then the block error probability $P_e$ scales as $O(2^{-\sqrt{n}})$ \cite{ArT09}.
+If the error probability $P_e$ is fixed and $n$ goes to $\infty$, then the gap to capacity $C(W)-R$ scales as $O(n^{-1/\mu})$.
+The scaling exponent $\mu$ is lower bounded by $3.579$ and upper bounded by $4.714$ \cite{HAU14, GB14, MHU15}.
+It is conjectured that the lower bound on $\mu$ can be increased up to $3.627$, i.e., to the value for the binary erasure channel (BEC).
+For a unified view on the performance analysis and on the scaling of the relevant parameters of polar codes, see \cite{MHU15}.